The Best Pizza in Every State

 via tripadvisor.com

-This Berkeley pizzeria dates back to 1985, when the owners of the Cheese Board cheese shop started making vegetarian pizzas using unusual cheeses, fresh ingredients, and a thin, sourdough crust.
-More than 30 years later and the recipe is the same, but Cheese Board Pizza is open for lunch and dinner Thursday through Saturday, accompanied by live music.
-The pizzas change regularly, so you’re never quite sure what you’ll get, but partially baked pizzas are available to take home for those days the restaurant isn’t open.
-Get ready for your vegetarian pizza by finding out if eggplant is a fruit or a vegetable.
+This Berkeley pizzeria dates back to 1985, when the owners of the Cheese Board cheese shop started making vegetarian pizzas using unusual cheeses, fresh ingredients and a thin, sourdough crust.
+More than 30 years later, the recipe remains the same, and Cheese Board Pizza is open for lunch and dinner Thursday through Saturday, accompanied by live music.
+The pizzas change regularly, so you’re never quite sure what you’ll get, but partially baked pizzas are available to take home for those days when the restaurant isn’t open.

 Colorado: Blue Pan Pizza